 The panel of judges comprises the President of the Society, the Honorary Editor of the Society’s Journal, one Council member, one representative of the County Library, and two external judges of merit to be appointed by the Honorary Editor in conjunction with the Council.
 All essays submitted will be considered for publication in the Journal of the County Kildare Archaeological Society.

-Essays for the prize in 2021 should be submitted by 30 September 2020.
-Further details and application forms are available from the Honorary Editor, Professor Marian Lyons, Department of History, Maynooth University, Maynooth, County Kildare, or from the Society’s website on this link.
+Essays for the prize in 2023 should be submitted by 30 September 2022.
+Further details and application forms are available from the Honorary Editor, Professor Marian Lyons, Department of History, Maynooth University, Maynooth, County Kildare, or by clicking this link.